GalMod tutorial

 Extinction model

 The interstellar medium (ISM) component is considered in the total Galaxy density to obtain the total potential and to determine the extinction that will affect the simulated CMDs.
-The ISM distribution follows the spiral arm parameters adopted for the first stellar population distribution (i.e., thin disk CSP-I) but it perturbs the density profile of the ISM and is dimmed by the “reducing-factor” (see Pasetto et al. 2016).
-In the case of M31 simulations, the extinction of the star is computed from the solar location excluding the MW extinction that the user must account for in a separate simulation.
-The ray-tracing technique is a spin-off of the Ray-tracing 3D dust radiative transfer code DART-Ray by Natale et al. (2017).
+The ISM distribution follows the spiral arm parameters adopted for the first stellar population distribution (i.e., thin disk CSP-I), but it perturbs the density profile of the ISM and is dimmed by the “reducing factor” (see Pasetto et al. 2016).
+In the case of M31 simulations, the extinction of the stars is computed from the solar location excluding the MW extinction that the user must account for in a separate simulation.
+The ray-tracing technique is a spin-off of the ray-tracing 3D dust radiative transfer code DART-Ray by Natale et al. (2017).

 Results: galactic potential and stellar catalog